nlpsandbox/notebooks/README.md

     cp .env.example .env

-Start RStudio using the latest version of the Docker image
+You can either pull the docker image [nlpsandbox/notebooks] or build it using the information included in `docker-compose.yml`.
+To pull the image and start
-[nlpsandbox/notebooks]:
+RStudio:

     docker compose pull
     docker compose up

-If you want to build and run the docker image, for example after having customized the `Dockerfile`:
+If you want to build the image and start RStudio, for instance after having customized the `Dockerfile`:

     docker compose up --build